Send the link below via email or IMCopy

 How Ions Form

-An ion is an atom (or group of atoms) with a positive or a negative charge.
+Ions are atoms (or group of atoms) with positive or negative charges.

-Positive and negative ions are formed when electrons are transferred.
+Positive and negative ions form when electrons are

 A cation is an ion with a positive charge.